Browser does not support script.

 Quality-related (QR) money received from Research England is used to support research across the University.

-From this, the Institute for Health and Care Improvement is investing £15,000 into research projects in the 2024 to 2025 academic year.
+From this, the Institute for Health and Care Improvement is investing £30,000 into affiliate-led research projects in the 2026 to 2027 academic year.

 How are applications assessed?